Actindo-AG/Documentation/BigCommerce/UserInterface/01a_Connections.md

    Enable the toggles at the order status to define the orders to be imported to *Actindo*.
    For detailed information on the *BigCommerce* order statuses see the *BigCommerce* documentation under [https://developer.bigcommerce.com/docs/rest-management/orders/order-status#get-all-order-statuses](https://developer.bigcommerce.com/docs/rest-management/orders/order-status#get-all-order-statuses).

 - *Import only orders with an ID greater than*
    This option is only relevant if you have orders in *BigCommerce* that should not be imported to *Actindo* in general.
    <!----Wenn es bei altem Text bleibt: Enter the ID of the last order you want to keep in *BigCommerce* and you do not want to import to the *Omni-Channel* module.-->
     Enter the ID of the first order you want to import to the *Omni-Channel* module.
 - *Import only orders created after*
    This option is only relevant if you have orders in *BigCommerce* that should not be imported to *Actindo* in general.
    <!---Wenn es bei altem Text bleibt:Enter the date of the previous day from which you want to start importing orders to the Omni-Channel module.-->
-   Enter the date of the day as of which you want to import orders to the *Omni-Channel* module.
+   Enter the date from which you want to import orders into the *Omni-Channel* module.

 - *Import archived orders*
    By default, this toggle is disabled.
 Enable this toggle if you want to import orders that have been already archived.